Suphikoira/lieblocker/README.md

 6. If auto-skip is enabled, lies will be automatically skipped during playback

 ## API Requirements

-### Supadata API
-- Used for extracting YouTube video transcripts
-- Get your token at: https://supadata.ai
-- Supports multiple languages with English preference

 ### AI Provider (Choose One)